Upcoming Tournaments we will be competing in include:

 There are many life lessons in competition.

 Sparring is a form of training common to many martial arts.
-Although the precise form varies, it is essentially relatively ‘free-form’ fighting, with enough rules, customs, or agreements to make injuries unlikely.
+Although the precise form varies, it is essentially ‘free-form’ sparring competition, with enough rules, customs, or agreements to make injuries unlikely.
 In martial arts sparring, one exhibits all the same physical offensive and defensive moves as in a real fight, except without trying to inflict serious harm.
 In competition there are rules and target areas to strike at with control to win by cumulative points.

 Forms consist of Pinons and Katas.
 Pinon (Pinion) translates to standing restraints and ground immobilizations.
 Kata translates to formalized exercises or, set routines of movement both offensive and defensive against imaginary attackers.
 In real life, Pinon’s and Kata’s are extremely useful because they can be made to reflect authentic contemporary fighting situations, but by themselves they are not enough to create an effective fighter.
 Kata’s develop speed, coordination, balance, power and precision.
 They can improve technique, build endurance and occupy a center of the mind that can create an active state of meditation.